-LDP on graphs has recently studied in some studies -- synthetic data generation \cite{Qin_CCS17} and subgraph counting \cite{Imola_USENIX21,Sun_CCS19,Ye_ICDE20,Ye_TKDE21}.
+LDP on graphs has recently studied in some studies, e.g., synthetic data generation \cite{Qin_CCS17}, subgraph counting \cite{Imola_USENIX21,Sun_CCS19,Ye_ICDE20,Ye_TKDE21}.
 A study in \cite{Sun_CCS19} proposes subgraph counting algorithms in a setting where each user allows her friends to see all her connections.
 However, this setting is unsuitable for many applications; e.g., in Facebook, a user can easily change her setting so that her friends cannot see her connections.

 Thus, we consider a model where each user can see only her friends.
 In this model, some one-round algorithms \cite{Ye_ICDE20,Ye_TKDE21} and two-rounds algorithms\cite{Imola_USENIX21} have been proposed.
-However, they suffer from a prohibitively large estimation error or communication cost, as explained in Section~\ref{sec:intro}.
+However, they suffer from a prohibitively large estimation error or high communication cost, as explained in Section~\ref{sec:intro}.

 Recently proposed network LDP protocols \cite{Cyffers_arXiv21} consider, instead of a central server, collecting private data with user-to-user communication protocols along a graph.
-Their results apply to sums, histograms, and SGD.
-In our setting, we instead compute graph statistics with a central server.
-Thus, their use of graphs is orthogonal to ours.
+They focus on sums, histograms, and SGD (Stochastic Gradient Descent) and do not provide subgraph counting algorithms.
+Moreover, they focus on hiding each user's private dataset rather than hiding an edge in a graph.
+Thus, their approach cannot be applied to our task of subgraph counting under LDP for edges.
 The same applies to another work \cite{Sabater_arXiv21} that improves the utility of an averaging query by correlating the noise of users according to a graph.

-{\textbf{LDP.}}~~RR~\cite{Kairouz_ICML16,Warner_JASA65} and RAPPOR~\cite{Erlingsson_CCS14, Fanti_PoPETs16} have been widely used for tabular data in LDP.
-Our work uses RR in part of our algorithm, but builds off of it significantly.
+{\textbf{LDP.}}~~RR~\cite{Kairouz_ICML16,Warner_JASA65} and RAPPOR~\cite{Erlingsson_CCS14} have been widely used for tabular data in LDP.
+Our work uses RR in part of our algorithm but builds off of it significantly.
 One noteworthy result in this area is HR (Hadamard Response) \cite{Acharya_AISTATS19}, which is state-of-the-art for tabular data and requires low communication.
 However, this result is not applied to graph data and does not address the communication issues considered in this paper.
 Specifically, applying HR to each bit in a neighbor list will result in $O(n^2)$ ($n$: \#users) download cost in the same way as the previous work \cite{Imola_USENIX21} that uses RR.
 Applying HR to an entire neighbor list (which has $2^n$ possible values) will similarly result in $O(n \log 2^n) = O(n^2)$ download cost.